 - Do I need court reservations?

 In general, it is a good idea to get a court reservation as our courts are popular particularly on weekdays and weekend mornings during the summer.
-On the weekends preference is granted for working folks in the mornings and/or if we are hosting a New Canaan Field Club event.
-If you would like to make reservations, call the Tennis Pro Shop at 203-966-6879 ext.
+On the weekends preference is granted for working folks in the mornings or if we are hosting a New Canaan Field Club event.
+To make reservations, call the Tennis Pro Shop at 203-966-6879 ext.
 6.

-- Who is the Head Tennis Professional, how many pros work at the club and are they available for lessons?
+- Who is the Tennis Director, how many pros work at the club, and are they available for lessons?

 - What Does the Women’s Tennis Program offer?

-The women’s tennis program at the Field Club prides itself on including all levels of tennis players from beginners to advanced.
-We also strive to promote play to have fun, exercise, laugh, make friends and improve your skills.
+The women’s tennis program prides itself on including all levels of tennis players from beginners to advanced.
+We also strive to promote play to have fun, exercise, laugh, make friends and improve skills.
 We encourage all members to join a team to socialize, promote club camaraderie, and gain match play experience.

-Currently we have seven different competitive teams for match play: the Interclub League A, B & C teams, and the Fairfield County League Divisions: 2,4,5 & 9.
+In 2021, we had seven different competitive teams for match play: the Interclub League A, B & C teams, and the Fairfield County League Divisions: 2, 4, 6 & 9.
 We also participate in a fall league.
 The number of teams and their positions in the leagues will vary from year to year depending on the teams’ records in competition.

-We kick off our tennis with Round Robins, Mini Camps, beginner clinics, working women’s evening play and social doubles events.
-If you are new to the club, you are encouraged to come out and participate so that we can place you accurately on a team or in a clinic.
-There are so many different programs available that we hope everyone will pick up a racket and join us out on the courts.
+We kick off our tennis with Round Robins, mini camps, beginner clinics, working women’s evening play and social doubles events.
+New members are encouraged to come out and participate.
+There are many different programs available that we hope everyone will pick up a racket and join us out on the courts.
 We have a place for you!